MP Estate Planning UK

 Establishing an asset protection trust requires specific documentation, including:

-• Trust Deed: The legal document that outlines the terms of the trust.
+• Trust Deed: The founding legal document that sets out the terms of the trust, the trustee powers, and the class of beneficiaries.

 Asset Protection Trusts vs. Other Strategies

 In the realm of asset protection, several strategies can be employed to secure your wealth.
 Asset protection trusts are one such method, but how do they compare to other available options?
-We will explore the differences and similarities between asset protection trusts, prenuptial agreements, limited companies, and their implications for inheritance planning.
+Let’s examine the key differences.

 Comparing with Prenuptial Agreements